 Lean Software Development: This article explains Lean Software Development (LSD) in a practical way.
-After reading it, you will understand the basics of this powerful information technology tool.
+Next to what it is (definition and origin), this article also highlights the principles and a short summary.
+After reading it, you will understand the basics of this information technology developement tool.
+Enjoy reading!

 What is Lean Software Development?